 Managing Stress for Health and Wellness

-The "Managing Stress for Health and Wellness" presentation educates students about the types and sources of stress, how stress affects their life (academics, health, and personal life) and how they can address it in a healthy way.
+The “Managing Stress” presentation educates students about the types and sources of stress, how stress affects their life (academics, health, and personal life) and how they can address it in a healthy way.
 Interactive activities and discussion help students identify personal sources of stress, examine how they tend to react to stress, learn skills/techniques for dealing with stress, understand when stress has become too overwhelming, and identify on-campus resources to help them cope with stress in a healthy way.

 I. Foster Academic Success

-a.
-Identify and apply appropriate academic strategies to their courses and learning experiences.
+e.
+Identify and apply strategies to effectively manage time and priorities

 University of South Carolina students report stress as their number one impediment to academic success.
 Time management and prioritization are often two of the reasons that students become stressed.
 Throughout this presentation, the Changing Carolina Peer Leaders will discuss stress management and time management skills in great detail.
 Furthermore, there is an entire section of the presentation dedicated to skill development.